LaMonte Wade Jr Player Props: Giants vs. Marlins

 LaMonte Wade Jr At The Plate

-- Wade leads San Francisco in OBP (.490) this season, fueled by eight hits.
+- Wade leads San Francisco with an OBP of .472 this season while batting .222 with 14 walks and four runs scored.

-- Among qualified hitters in MLB, his batting average ranks 114th, his on-base percentage ranks third, and he is 132nd in the league in slugging.
+- Among the qualified hitters, he ranks 142nd in batting average, while his on-base percentage ranks second and he is 148th in slugging.

-- Wade has gotten a hit in six of 14 games this year (42.9%), with multiple hits twice.
+- This season, Wade has totaled at least one hit in six of 15 games (40.0%), and had multiple hits twice.

-- He has scored in four games this year (28.6%), but has had no multi-run games.
+- He has scored a run in four of 15 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.